-25.D.01 Support systems (including shield systems and other protective systems) shall be in accordance with one of the following systems:
+25.D.01 Support systems (including shield systems and other protective systems) shall be in accordance with one of the systems outlined in a through c below:

 a.
 Designs Using Manufacturer's Tabulated Data.
 Designs drawn from manufacturer's tabulated data shall be in accordance with all specifications, limitations, and recommendations issued or made by the manufacturer.